 You can watch our journey through the kitchen renovation through my Instagram highlights!

 Now that you’ve got all of the cabinets assembled, it’s time to install!
-Stay tuned for final blog post in this series where we share how we installed our cabinets, secured our island and added the finishing pieces to make this dream kitchen a reality!
+Click here for the final blog post in this series where we share how we installed our cabinets, secured our island and added the finishing pieces to make this dream kitchen a reality!

 This post is sponsored by IKEA Canada, all opinions are my own.